Convent-Coop-Members

 Recycling & Rubbish

 Wandsworth Borough Council (WBC) are responsible for collecting rubbish.
 Please visit WBC's website for more comprehensive information.
-The following is a summary:
+You may also download an information sheet from the Co-op here.

 Household Rubbish